jananib-04/Walmart-Sales-Data-Analysis/README.md

 ### Data Preparation

-Data cleaning and preprocessing were performed in the [Exploratory Data Analysis (EDA) Notebook](eda.ipynb) notebook.
+Data cleaning and preprocessing were performed in the [eda.ipynb](eda.ipynb).
 Steps included:

 - Removing inconsistent spacing and non-printable characters
 - Parsing date and time values